nextcloud/integration_zammad/README.md

-# Zammad Nextcloud application
+# Zammad integration into Nextcloud

+🦜 Interact with your tickets in Nextcloud!

-This app provides a dashboard widget to see your main Zammad notifications, a search provider and notifications for new open tickets.
+This app provides a dashboard widget to see your main Zammad notifications, a search provider for tickets and notifications for new open tickets.

-## Releases

-...